Clermont County stabbing victim dies, armed suspect shot by police faces charges

 The circumstances of her death are listed as an apparent homicide.

-The victim was airlifted to the hospital after Miami Township police say her relative attacked her at their residence in the 1300 block of Valencia Drive near Geneve Court.
+The victim was airlifted to the hospital after Miami Township police say her stepson attacked her at their home in the 1300 block of Valencia Drive near Geneve Court.

 He was still armed with the knife and charged at police despite repeated commands from officers to drop the weapon, according to Police Chief Mike Mills.